BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2025-07-30-July_Newsletter.markdown

 <br>

-The presentation on *'Panning'* was held.
+The presentation on *'TBC'* was held.

 Again this month we had another member give our presentation.
 Russ delivered a few images he had taken personally and discussed various shutter speeds showing the effects this had on various situations.